-Communication is an integral part of components of the Action Plan, and the value of investment in State of the Environment reporting (use and influence) for the Gulf needs to be assessed
+Communication is an integral part of components of the Action Plan, and the value of investing in State of Environment reporting for the Gulf is currently being assessed.

-Research Guiding Framework
+EIUI Research Guiding Framework

-Program Research Questions (2007-2010)
+EIUI Program Research Questions (07-10)

-- 1) What is the impact of literature produced by governmental environmental organizations? - 2) How should the impact of this grey literature be measured and assessed? - 3) In public policy decision-making contexts, are research reports published as grey literature perceived differently than research papers published in primary journals ? - 4) Given developments in digital publications and search technologies, how should publications be designed for effective discovery and impact?
+- 1) What is the impact of literature produced by governmental environmental organizations? - 2) How should impact of this (grey) literature be measured and assessed? - 3) In public policy, decision-making contexts, are research reports published as grey literature perceived differently than primary research papers? - 4) Given developments in digital publications and search technologies, how should publications be designed for effective discovery and impact?

-Research Questions for Program 2011-
+EIUI Research Questions - Program 2011

-1) What roles do scientific information play in informing policy decisions on marine environmental issues?

-2) Does such information produced by governmental and non-governmental organizations reach decision makers in an efficient and timely manner?
-If not, why not?

-3) Given the vast and growing volume of such scientific information, what qualities / standards / filters do policy-makers use in determining which forms and/or authoring bodies to rely on for information sources?

-4) What role do the media and/or social networks and other web-based information dissemination pathways play in the generation of marine environmental policy?

-5) What are the institutional enablers and barriers to the use of marine environmental information at the science/policy interface.
+- 1) What roles do scientific information play in informing policy decisions on marine environmental issues? - 2) Does such information produced by governmental and non-governmental organizations reach decision makers in an efficient and timely manner?
+If not, why not? - 3) Given the vast and growing volume of such scientific information, what qualities / standards / filters do policy-makers use in determining which forms and/or authoring bodies are most reliable as information sources? - 4) What role do the media and/or social networks and other web-based information dissemination pathways play in the generation of marine environmental policy? - 5) What are the institutional enablers and barriers to the use of marine environmental information at the science-policy interface.
 What role(s) do grey literature play as drivers, enablers, and barriers?

-GOMC Case Study - Projects
+GOMC Case Study - 3 Projects

-- Create Bibliographic Database of GOMC Publications and Conduct Citation study - Interview of Working Group members - Conduct Assessment of Awareness and Use of the State of the Gulf Theme Papers
+- Created Bibliographic Database of GOMC Publications and Conducted Citation study (2005-07). - Interviews of Working Group members (2009-10). - Evaluation of Awareness and Use of the State of the Gulf Theme Papers (2010-11).